Facebook CEO Zuckerberg and wife expecting a baby girl

-SAN FRANCISCO Facebook Inc Chief Executive Mark Zuckerberg and his wife, Priscilla Chan, are expecting a baby girl, he said on his Facebook page on Friday.
+SAN FRANCISCO, July 31 Facebook Inc Chief Executive Mark Zuckerberg and his wife, Priscilla Chan, are expecting a baby girl, he said on his Facebook page on Friday.

 The couple, who married in 2012, have been trying to have a child and had three miscarriages, he wrote.
 Zuckerberg, 31, did not say when their daughter is due but said the pregnancy was far enough along that the risk of miscarriage was low.